arpitbbhayani/articles/blogs/python-iterable-integers.md

 PyAPI_FUNC(PyObject *)   PyLongRangeIter_ZeroToN(PyObject *);
 ```

-The function occupying the `tp_iter` slot will receive the `self` object as the input argument and returns the iterator instance.
+The function occupying the `tp_iter` slot will receive the `self` object as the input argument and is expected to return the iterator instance.
 Hence, the `long_iter` function will receive the python integer object (self) that is being iterated as an input argument and it should return the iterator instance.
-Here we would use the utility function `PyLongRangeIter_ZeroToN`, we just defined, and the entire function could be defined as
+Here we would use the utility function `PyLongRangeIter_ZeroToN`, we just defined, which is returning us an instance of range iterator.
+The entire `long_iter` function could be defined as

 ```cpp
 /*